arichiardi/replumb/README.md

 ### Thanks

-As [current maintainer](https://github.com/arichiardi) of the project I would like to thank each and every present and future contributor, [Scalac](https://scalac.io) for actively supporting the (Clojure) open source community and [Mikes Fikes](https://github.com/mfikes) for having answered to my incessant questions on Slack and aided in brainstorming the project name.
+As [current maintainer](https://github.com/arichiardi) of the project I would like to thank each and every present and future contributor, [Scalac](https://scalac.io) for actively supporting the (Clojure) open source community and [Mikes Fikes](https://github.com/mfikes) for having answered to my incessant questions on Slack, for having aided in brainstorming the project name and of course for the symbiosis with [planck](https://github.com/mfikes/planck).

 ## Usage